 What information needs to be on the document showing proof of a negative result?

-There are five things required on the document showing proof of a negative test result:
+There are five things required on the document showing proof of a negative test result for US citizens, nationals and permanent residents:

 1. Type of test